 What are my options for paying my water bill when out of town for a long period?

 Join the “automatic bill payment plan.”
-This is where your water bill is deducted from your saving or checking account.
-A water bill is produced, so you know what to deduct from your account register.
-Please see options three and four as your bill comes in the name of “resident.”
+This is where your water bill is deducted from your saving or checking account, so you know what to deduct from your account register.

-You can give us a self-addressed envelope to where you are staying.
-Then when your zone is up for billing, we will pull your bill, put it in the envelope you left with us, and mail the bill to you.
+You can give us a self-addressed, stamped envelope to where you are staying.
+We will pull your bill, put it in the envelope, and mail it to you.